Skip to navigation Skip to content

 Automatic payment cancellation for non-compliance

-If a CDP job seeker does not comply with a reconnection or further reconnection requirement within 29 days of the requirement first being issued their participation payment will be cancelled 'Customer failed to re-engage' (CDR) and cannot be restored.
+If a RAES job seeker does not comply with a reconnection or further reconnection requirement within 29 days of the requirement first being issued their participation payment will be cancelled 'Customer failed to re-engage' (CDR) and cannot be restored.
 To receive payment again the job seeker will need to lodge a claim.
 The claim start date should not be backdated to the date of cancellation even where it is lodged within 14 days of the 'CDR' cancellation.

-CDP provider re-engagement appointments
+RAES provider re-engagement appointments

 • recording the appointment outcome in the Online Diary as soon as possible after the appointment time.
 For re-engagement appointments scheduled for waiver of a serious failure, a DNAI or DNEP result will trigger the re-application of the serious failure penalty